thoughtworks/twde-datalab/README.md

 Our workflow is divided into several discrete steps, each downloading data from the latest output of the step before.

-### Step 1: Denormilization
+### Step 1: Denormilization (`src/merger.py`)
-Our first step is the denormalize our data.
-There are several reasons for this:
+Our first step is to denormalize our data.
+We do this for:
   1. Consistent encoding of variables when we convert features from from `{True, False, NaN}` to `{0, 1, -1}` (or else we might end up with True mapping to 1 or 0 inconsistently)
-  2. Machine learning algorithms typically prefer one input matrix
+  2. Machine learning algorithms, which typically prefer one input matrix

+`src/merger.py`:
-De-normalization happens in `src/merger.py`, which downloads any raw data files we've hard-coded it to download from `s3://twde-datalab/raw/` and uploads its (two file) output to `s3://twde-datalab/merger/<timestamp>/<
+  - 1. downloads raw data from `s3://twde-datalab/raw/`
-{bigTable.hdf,bigTestTable.hdf}`
+  - 2. joins files together based on columns they have in common
+    - one dataset maps date + item sales to store numbers, a second dataset maps store numbers to city, and a third dataset maps city to weather information
+    - joining these data together, we can now associate the weather in the city on the day items were sold

-`merger.py` then goes on to do some more preprocessing by adding columns to the DataFrame which are extracted out of the other columns, for example turning a column with dates like `2015-08-10` to an extra column for day of the week (Mon, Tues, ...).
+  - 3. adds columns to the DataFrame which are extracted out of the other columns
+    - for example, extrapolating from dates (`2015-08-10`) to  day of the week (Mon, Tues, ...)
+  - 4. uploads its (two file) output to `s3://twde-datalab/merger/<timestamp>/{bigTable.hdf,bigTestTable.hdf}`
+    - bigTable is the training for our machine learning algorithms
+    - bigTestTable is the test data we are to predict sales for, now enriched with data like weather and prices

+### Step 2: Validation Preparation (`src/splitter.py`)
+blah

 ## Algorithms